juliand665/SpriteKit-Spring/README.md

-SpriteKit-Spring
+SpriteKitSpring
 ================

-SpriteKit-Spring is a set of extensions to perform spring animations with SpriteKit.
+SpriteKitSpring is a set of extensions to perform spring animations with SpriteKit.

 ## Installation

 This project uses the Swift Package Manager.
-Simply add `.package(url: "https://github.com/juliand665/SpriteKit-Spring.git", .branch("master"))` to the `dependencies` in your `Package.swift` file.
+Simply add `.package(url: "https://github.com/juliand665/SpriteKitSpring.git", .branch("master"))` to the overall `dependencies` and `"SpriteKitSpring"` to the target-specific `dependencies` in your `Package.swift` file.

 #### Swift:
 ```swift